terotests/channelPolicy/README.md

 client sends then at some point create an update to all clients of the changed state.
 This update will be referred as &Delta;&Delta;.

-The rules of the changes are:
+The flow of the data is something like thiss

-1. When client makes a change it will immediately apply &Delta;[n-m] to it's own main &Omega; but it will keep track of where was the last good server change index.
+1. When client makes a change it will immediately apply &Delta; into it's own main &Omega;
-2. Then client sends it's local &Delta;[n-m] to the server
+2. Then client sends it's latest &Delta; to the server
-3. When server get's &Delta;[n-m] it will try to apply the change to it's own &Omega;S1
+3. When server get's &Delta; it will try to apply the change to it's own &Omega;
-4. Periodically the server sends new journa lines it has accepted, the  &Delta;&Delta; to all clients - **this is the moment when things start usually go wrong** before this clients have been happily making their own changes without knowing about the changes other clients have done to their own main files.
+4. Periodically the server sends all new journal lines it has accepted to all clients, the  &Delta;&Delta; to all clients - **this is the moment when things start usually go wrong** before this clients have been happily making their own changes without knowing about the changes other clients have done to their own main files.
-5. When client gets &Delta;&Delta; from server, it must update it's own state to correspond those changes **easy to say but not to implement**
+5. **All clients are listening** - when a client gets &Delta;&Delta; from server, it must update it's own state to correspond those changes **easy to say **

 The purpose of the `channelPolicy` is to be able to determine and test those change policies and what kind of results they will create if applied in certain order.